OsasuE/NortalRESTAPI/README.md

 After creating the database I was able to begin building the Node.js RESTful API to connect to this data stored in a PostgreSQL database.

+For testing, I used Postman for the CRUDE operations.

+I ran out of time after finishing the functioning REST API, but I was hoping to create a React app for a nicer UI.